Justice by all

 A proposal for a service that will make jury duty feel like a privilege, not a pain.

-A temporary tattoo reminds protesters of their rights, provides prompts for interactions with law enforcement, and...
+A temporary tattoo helps keep protesters safe by reminding them of their rights and providing prompts for interactions with law enforcement.

 A solution to serve the diverse needs of court visitors and enhance procedural justice digitally.

-Dance/Rally is a project to bring dance to civic action.
-Our first event is in support of the Raise the Age NY...
+Dance/Rally is a project to bring the joy of dance flash mobs to civic action.

 Final Thesis Presentation, May 2017